divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 <a name="readme-top"></a>
 <h2 align="center">Efficient EC2 Management: Automating Start and Stop EC2 with AWS Lambda and Amazon EventBridge</h2>

-<p align="justify">This project showcases the automation of EC2 instances using AWS services, <b>EventBridge and Lambda</b>.
+<p align="justify">This project showcases the <b>automation of EC2 instances using AWS services, EventBridge and Lambda</b>.
 By utilizing these services, the solution enables the automatic starting and stopping of EC2 instances based on predefined schedules, leading to <b>improved resource management</b> and <b>cost optimization in AWS environments</b>.
 By automating instance management, businesses can ensure <b>cost-effective and optimized use of AWS resources</b> while <b>improving security and operational efficiency</b>.
     <br />